Smithtown (CDP), New York

 Smithtown is a hamlet and census-designated place (CDP) within the Town of Smithtown in Suffolk County, New York.
 The population was 25,629 at the 2020 census.

-The hamlet includes the former Village of The Landing, which was dissolved in 1939.
+The CDP includes the former Village of The Landing, which was dissolved in 1939.
+It also includes part of the hamlet of San Remo.

+The Smithtown Post office zip code is 11787, however part of the hamlet is also covered by the Hauppauge post office mailing zone 11788 and the USPS allows to put Smithtown as an acceptable mailing address alternative.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 31.4 sqkm, of which 30.1 sqkm is land and 1.3 sqkm, or 4.00%, is water.

+Education

+The vast majority of Smithtown is located within the Smithtown Central School District.
+However the Southwest is located within Hauppauge Union Free School District, and parts of the hamlet located within San Remo, are located within the Kings Park School District.